← All workflows

 Why teams use it

-Produce regulator-ready summaries with sourced citations and explicit confidence levels
+Produce regulator-ready summaries with full source citations and confidence levels

-Track response actions, open items, and notification milestones in a single organized ledger
+Track response actions, owners, and open items in a structured ledger

 Questions

-What types of documents can I upload for breach analysis?
+What types of breach documents can I upload?

-CaseMark accepts incident tickets, forensics reports, SOC/SIEM logs, legal notices, board updates, insurance correspondence, and related breach documentation.
-All common formats including PDF, DOCX, and text files are supported.
+CaseMark accepts incident tickets, forensic reports, SOC/SIEM logs, legal notices, board updates, insurance correspondence, and more.
+The AI processes all standard document formats including PDF, DOCX, and plain text files.

 Does the summary identify which regulations apply to my breach?